Madoshakalaka/trunk-compress/README.md

 # Usage

-warning: recently publicized internal code, not very configurable yet.
+warning: not very configurable yet.
 PRs welcome.

 To use this, you are expected to have the following directory structure,